karitthorn/karitthorn/README.md

 # Hi I'm Karitthorn, Welcome to my Github profile 👋
 # You can call me "Tak".✨

-🙋‍♂️Hello, my name is Karitthorn Bamrungpipattanporn.
+🙋‍♂️Hello, my name is Karitthorn.
 I come from Thailand .Nice to meet you.

 <h3 align="left">Languages and Tools:</h3>